Last Updated on July 5, 2024 by Sarah Jaffe

-The National Health Service (NHS) UK recommends footwear that features a low heel, soft sole, and wide toe box for those with Morton’s Neuroma for fast recovery.
+The National Health Service (NHS) UK recommends footwear that features a low heel, soft sole, proper arch support and wide toe box for those with Morton’s Neuroma for fast recovery.
 It should also have a cushioned footbed and a breathable upper to keep your feet cool and dry.

 Unsuitable footwear can lead to blisters, exacerbate Morton’s Neuroma, and can make walking and movement an unpleasant endeavor.